 Emailing or texting.
-Emails and text messages provide fast and easy communication.
+Email messages and text messages provide fast and easy communication.

 Recording special occasions.
 Consider recording friends, family and special events as a way to bring the celebration to your loved ones.
-Many cell phones have a built-in camera that allows you to film any event and then email it to friends and family.
+Most cell phones have a built-in camera that allows you to record any event and share it with friends and family.